-The 2022-23 season will be Randy Schneider's fourth season as associate head coach at College of Charleston and 16th year working with Robin Harmony at three schools.
+The 2024-25 season was Randy Schneider's sixth season as associate head coach at College of Charleston and 18th year working with Robin Harmony at three schools.

 Schneider has been instrumental in upgrading the talent level in the Cougar women's basketball program.
-Last season, freshman Grace Abercrombie was named to the CAA All-Rookie Team following an impressive freshman campaign.
-This season, the Cougars will welcome in a quartet of talented freshmen into the fold.
+Last season, freshman Taryn Barbot was named the program's first CAA Rookie of the Year following an impressive freshman campaign.
+Jenna Annecchiarico was named All-CAA First team and Jada Logan earned All-CAA Third team.

 Schneider previously served as associate head coach under Harmony at Lamar from 2013-19, and the duo established one of the most successful women’s basketball programs in the Southland Conference.
 In their last season at Lamar, the Cardinals posted a 24-7 overall record, won a regular season title and made their second-straight Women’s NIT appearance.